MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 ρ_ai_singles
 ```

-where we get a very consise expression for the singles-singles transformation.
+where we get a very concise expression for the singles-singles transformation.
 Next we compute the projection

 ``